Ask A Lawyer TV Show

 Ask a Lawyer aired statewide April 27, 2017, on OETA.

 The annual Ask A Lawyer TV show provides Oklahomans a better understanding of the rights and freedoms offered by our legal system.
 Co-produced by the Oklahoma Bar Association, the program presents information about legal issues in easy-to-understand language.
-This year's program aired Thursday, April 27, at 7 p.m.
-The show highlighted three segments - drug court, debt and bankruptcy and adoption.
+2017's program highlighted three segments - drug court, debt and bankruptcy and adoption.

 Judge Michael Tupper showed us the Cleveland County Drug Court and how the program helps the participants gain stability and focus.
 In the segment, participants Deon and Tracey shared their battles with substance abuse.
 Defense Attorney Dave Stockwell and Parole Officer Chad Minson also shared their experiences of helping participants reach their goal of sobriety.